suss-vli/suss-vli.github.io/README.md

 We use open-source tools like `adoc`, `jekyll`, `markdown`, `codespell` and others.

+# Regarding Guides

-# Using submodules for guides
+## Using submodules for guides

 The first version of the guide is found at `0/`

 We are using `git submodules` to clone its source code into this github pages.
 Thus, the source code `suss-vli/student-guide`, instructor-guide is at `suss-vli/instructor-guide` and `suss-vli/admin-guide`

-# Write where?
+## Write where?
 Here or its respective submodules.

 You should be writing at the repo of its respective submodules.
 For instance, if you want to update student-guide, you should go to [`student-guide`](https://github.com/suss-vli/student-guide) repo and push changes there.
 We will pull the changes at this repo in the future.

-# To get the latest update from submodules
+## To get the latest update from submodules

 Go to the respective directory, run `git pull` to pull the content. e.g. `cd 0/instructor; git pull`

 # TODO

+- [] Add a yellow highlight to each anchor link of each guide.
 - [x] Generate a frontpage for VLI
 - [x] Introduce semantic versions e.g v1.0.0 to track changes
 - Regarding the student guide for interactive lab guide by VLI + Github Classroom